steven-halla/casino_hell/README.md

 # coin flip magic spell needs to not allow player to cast magic, also a current shield is negated
 # fix coin flip better npc so that she wont restart battle screen if her money is 0
 # iT seems you can talk to NPCS while in option menu need to fix that bug
+# i do not want to move while i am reading treasure chest text message